Awards & Judging

 Rosettes

-Rosettes are awarded by special panels of judges - for instance, from plant societies or garden club associations.
-Rosettes go to exceptional entries in Competitive Classes and some Major Exhibtors.
+Rosettes are presented by special panels of judges, such as those from plant societies and garden club associations, to recognize outstanding entries in the Competitive Classes and select Major Exhibits.

 Explore our full list of major exhibit awards below.